 Protective Markers

-Dosojin refers to Shinto and Buddhist deities of roads and borders.
+Dōsojin (Dosojin) refers to Shintō and Buddhist deities of roads and borders.
 These deities reside in protective stone markers found at village boundaries, in mountain passes, and along country byways.
-Also called Sai no Kami or Dorokujin in some areas of Japan.
+Also called Sai no Kami or Dorokujin in some areas.

 Ishidoro -- Japanese Stone Lanterns